| Skip section navigation

 Spinal cord injury: Support and resources

-The following services are available at the Sister Kenny Rehabilitation Institute:
+The following services are available at the Courage Kenny Rehabilitation Institute:

 - The Spinal Cord Injury Education and Support Group for inpatients offers spinal cord injury/dysfunction education and an opportunity for peer support related to spinal cord injury adjustment issues.
 The group meets twice weekly for one hour.
 Staff includes a social worker, therapeutic recreation specialist, occupational therapist and psychologist as needed.
 Family and significant others are encouraged to attend and participate.